 Rheumatoid arthritis: The most common systemic cause of ankle pain is RA.
-It starts with toes and gradually leads to the ankle joint.
+It starts with the toes and gradually leads to the ankle joint.
 Rheumatoid arthritis causes the ankle joint to become inflamed, stiff, and painful.
 Hot and cold therapy, exercise, and, in some cases, physiotherapy can help to relieve or lessen the pain caused by RA.

 Gout: Stiffness and pain in the ankle caused by the deposition of uric acid crystals in the ankle is known as gout.
 In the later stages of gout, it can mimic rheumatoid arthritis pain by causing inflammation and pain in the ankle.
-Systemic treatment of increase uric acid is done to treat this kind of ankle pain.
+Systemic treatment of increased uric acid is done to treat this kind of ankle pain.

 Other possible causes of ankle pain include: